 If a student voluntarily withdraws from a program, they must adhere to the program's specific withdrawal and readmission policies.
 Withdrawal from a course can also be initiated by an instructor for unsatisfactory performance, failure to meet course objectives, or violations of any professional or ethical policy, standard, or practice outlined in this handbook.
-If withdrawal from a course results in dismissal from the program, the procedures outlined in Step 4: Dismissal will be followed.
+If withdrawal from a course results in dismissal from the program, the procedures outlined in "Step 4: Dismissal" will be followed.

-- Types of Withdrawal: - Student withdrawal: Requested by student. - Instructor withdrawal: Withdrawal from a course initiated by the Instructor. - Administrative withdrawal: Withdrawal by the College for failure to pay required fees or never attending class. - The College's general withdrawal policies and appeal procedures are outlined below:
+- Types of Withdrawal: - Student withdrawal: Requested by student. - Medical Withdrawal: see https://student- - handbook.wc.edu/search?search_api_fulltext=withdrawal+from+a+program - Instructor withdrawal: Withdrawal from a course initiated by the instructor. - Administrative withdrawal: Withdrawal by the College for failure to pay required fees or never attending class. - The College's general withdrawal policies and appeal procedures are outlined below: